nelsonjchen/cowboybeepbot/README.md

 also silently fail.

 There are almost no requirements for the sidebar uploading section as it's hard to make invalid markdown.
+However, the ordering of elements in the sidebar may be integral to the CSS working but this may not always be the case.
 Just keep in mind to make sure the post submit links still exist.